JonathanShor/DoubletDetection/README.md

 python3 ./test_script.py -f [file_name] -c [cutoff_score] -t
 ```
 The option `-f` is mandatory and should contain the path to the dataset.
 The option `-t` is optional and creates tSNE scatter plots.
 Running with this option will make the code take longer.
 The option `-c` is optional and represents a user defined cutoff score to use.

+## Obtaining data
+Data can be downloaded from the [10x webiste](https://support.10xgenomics.com/single-cell/datasets).
+To use the same data we did, please see the ReadMe submitted with the report for instructions.